February 11 & 12 Student Led Conferences

 Science: We’ve been investigating with physical and chemical properties this week.
 Check here for a few photos.

 Language: Students turned their notes into sentences this week and we continue with daily and weekly language routines of DLR, daily writing, and word work.

 Reading: This week we have begun a unit on summarizing.
 Students should read 20+ minutes each night from their independent reading (IR) book.
 This book should travel back and forth from home to school each day.

 From Mr. Peterson:

 Science.
 Reached the final stage of our jet-powered car engineering project.
 Four design challenges: 1) longest distance; 2) fastest over 6-meters; 3) most pennies hauled over 1-meter; 4) longest run time (continuous forward movement.)

 Reading/Writing.
 Studying the website, Wonderopolis, as a mentor for how to write a rich, digital text.
 Been identifying topics/ideas that we are interested in learning more about, which we will use as seeds for our own Wonderopolis-based research and writing.

 From Mrs. Suhr:

-Language: Student writing seems to be improving each and every day as we learn about types of sentences.
-Soon we will start writing a personal narrative.
+Language: Our current unit is writing informational essays.
+Students are currently forming their notes about their state into sentences and paragraphs.
 Each class period, we start off with a daily proofreading activity and Daily Writing.
 Students get the new word work packet at the beginning and have a spelling/vocabulary test at the end of each week.

-Star of the Week starting Oct.
-22: Kelby Kerndt
+Star of the Week starting February 11: Haylee S.